-Despite what you read in the papers and see on the business reports, there's a lot more to volatility than VIX—the CBOE Volatility Index, aka "the fear index."
+Despite what you may read in the papers and see on the business reports, there’s a lot more to volatility than VIX—the Cboe Volatility Index, aka “the fear index."

 Sure, because VIX is based on the implied volatilities of a basket of options on the S&P 500 Index (SPX)—a broad-based market barometer—VIX can be a handy, one-number snapshot of the state of stock market vol. Well, at least the consensus estimate of expected volatility over the next month or so, given the prices of options on SPX.

-The Volanthology series is designed to showcase volatility beyond the VIX—across asset classes and across the globe.
+In other words, there’s volatility beyond the VIX—across asset classes and across the globe.
 Some traders and investors use vol to help with portfolio selection, asset allocation and diversification, and for some, even market timing.
-This installment asks the question, "How volatile is money?"
+Take the foreign exchange (forex) market, for example.
+A currency volatility index addresses the question, “How volatile is money?”

-CBOE, the exchange group that publishes the VIX, teamed up with futures exchange CME Group to track several FX volatility indices:
+Cboe, the exchange group that publishes the VIX, teamed up with futures exchange CME Group to track several currency volatility indices:

-These three indices use a methodology similar to that of the VIX—they track the implied volatilities of baskets of options tied to CME Group futures contracts, normalized to a 30-day constant maturity.
+These three indices use a methodology similar to that of the VIX: They track the implied volatilities of baskets of options tied to CME Group futures contracts, normalized to a 30-day constant maturity.
 How volatile have these currencies been over the past few years?
-Have a look at figure 1 below.
-To view in the thinkorswim® platform, under the Charts tab, type in one of the ticker symbols above.
+Have a look at figure 1.
+To view in the thinkorswim® platform from TD Ameritrade, under the Charts tab, type in one of the indices’ ticker symbols.

 Want to see the implied volatilities of other currencies?
-The thinkorswim platform can give you access to options on a number of foreign currencies—the euro, pound, and yen, of course, but also the Canadian dollar, Australian dollar and Mexican peso, to name a few.
+The thinkorswim platform can show you options on a number of foreign currencies—the euro, pound, and yen, of course, but also the Canadian dollar, Australian dollar, and Mexican peso, to name a few.
 For example, figure 2 shows the implied vol of options on Canadian dollar futures, with 42 days left before expiration.

-Currency volatility can help an investor assess potential risks in certain parts of the world.
+Currency volatility indices can help an investor assess potential risks in certain parts of the world.
 It may help investors understand the dynamics of the prices of imported goods.
-And if you're an active trader in search of price action, following the volatility in asset classes such as FX might help you find some opportunities beyond the world of stocks and stock indices.
+And if you’re a qualified, active trader in search of price action, following the volatility in asset classes such as forex might help you find some opportunities beyond the world of stocks and stock indices.

 for thinkMoney ®